OneIdentity/SafeguardPowerBI/SafeguardSessions/TROUBLESHOOTING.md

 - The data import finishes without any immediate signs of error.
 - A pop-up appears indicating an error.
+- An error occurs when connecting via the Power BI Service.

 You can read about these scenarios below.